-- During 2017, the Compliance Coordination Committee was consolidated, currently made up of the corporate areas of Human Resources, Internal Audit, Legal Advising and by the Financial General Manager.
-As established in its Rules of application, its main functions are as follows: - Promoting, disseminating and applying the Ethics Code throughout the Group. - Ensuring that the criminal offence prevention and control model is developed correctly in the Group. - Encouraging the creation of internal policies, rules and procedures. - •In September 2019, the Board of Directors of Fluidra published a new Ethics Code, resulting from the merger of the two codes of conduct of the former Fluidra and the former Zodiac.
+• During 2017, the Compliance Coordination Committee was consolidated, made up of the corporate areas of Human Resources, Internal Audit, Legal Advising and by the CFO.
+As established in its Rules of application, its main functions are as follows:

+- Promoting, disseminating and applying the Ethics Code throughout the Group.

+- Ensuring that the criminal offence prevention and control model is developed correctly in the Group.

+- Encouraging the creation of internal policies, rules and procedures.

+• In 2019, the Board of Directors of Fluidra published a new Ethics Code, resulting from the merger of the two codes of conduct of the former Fluidra and the former Zodiac.
 Group Management prepared a compulsory online course for all employees aimed at helping them to know and understand the principles and commitments of the organization.
-The course consisted of three parts: an information video of the Chairman of the Group, an online course on the New Ethics Code, and finally acceptance of the Fluidra Ethics Code. - Whistleblowing channel that makes it possible to report any irregularities of a financial or accounting nature to the audit committee, as well as any possible breach of the code of conduct and irregular activities in the organization, specifying, if appropriate, whether it is confidential:
+The course consisted of three parts: an information video of the Chairman of the Group, an online course on the New Ethics Code, and finally acceptance of the Fluidra Ethics Code.